vancluever/z2d/README.md

 ## About

-z2d is a 2D graphics library whose main purpose is to raster shapes composed off of vector primitives: lines and cubic Beziers, e.g., things you would need if you were rendering something like an SVG file, or rendering shapes directly for UI elements.
+z2d is a 2D graphics library whose main purpose is to raster shapes composed of vector primitives: lines and cubic Beziers, e.g., things you would need if you were rendering something like an SVG file, or rendering shapes directly for UI elements.
 It also provides a (growing) API for image manipulation, which mainly supports our vector rasterization features, but can also be worked with directly at the lower level.

 Our drawing model is (loosely) inspired by